sebk69/small-orm-swoole-sandbox/README.md

 ## purpose

-This is a testing app to test Small Orm Swoole Connector
+This is a Symfony testing app to test Small Orm Swoole Connector

 ## Install